mosaic6/mosaic6.github.io/Content/blog/01-10-2021-customizing-publish-site.md

 }
 ```

 ***NOTE*** I have two notes for this one.
-1. `sections` are definted in `main.swift` under `SectionID`.
+1. `sections` are defined in `main.swift` under `SectionID`.
 This allows you to create separate _pages_ such as `blog`, `about`, `podcast`, `videos`, etc. The name is a bit confusing because we're not creating "sections", but since the name `Page` is used in the Publish framework we can't use it here.
 2. `socialMediaLinks` are also something we get in the framework, but we can extend it to add our own.
 Create a new file called `SocialMediaLink.swift` in `Sources/`.
 The basic structure is as follows:

 ```
 struct SocialMediaLink {